barkode/Pontoon/README.md

 ## Future improvements

-- Add a recipe video gallery page.
+- Add a selection from multiple card collection.
-- Add a recipe page.
+- Add sounds effects.
-- Add an order option to the form.
+- Add a new functionality with double button.
-- Add dish names to the list so customers can order what they like.
+- Add a new functionality with split button.
-- Add a customer testimonial series.
+- Add the ability to make bets.

 [Back to top](#content)